Kittie: In the Black and I've Failed You (2008–2011)

-Documentary, death of Trish Doan, hiatus (2012–2022)
+Documentary, death of Trish Doan, hiatus (2012–2020)

 On February 13, 2012, Kittie announced that Ivy Vujic was resigning from the band and that Trish Doan would be returning.
+On September 7, 2013, Kittie performed at the Spread the Metal Festival at The Opera House in Toronto.
+The band would enter a period of inactivity following the performance, citing rising costs associated with touring and writing new music.
+Morgan later noted declining turnouts at the band's shows as a factor, with her and Mercedes both feeling that Kittie had "overstayed [their] welcome" by the time I've Failed You was released.
+In 2017, Mercedes described Kittie as being on an indefinite hiatus.
+In spite of their prolonged inactivity, the band did not want to announce that they had broken up.
+In 2024, McLeod said: "To admit that we were done would have been a really big heartbreak for all of us.
+None of us wanted to admit that even though we did overstay our welcome.
+We knew it was inevitable but maybe didn't want to admit it.
+All of us really gripped onto [Kittie] as a musical identity."

 In early 2014, Kittie posted information about a secret project that was in the works to their Facebook page.
 On March 8, Kittie posted photos on their Facebook and Instagram of past and present members all together in the same room with a camera.
 On March 28, 2014, Kittie launched an Indiegogo campaign celebrating the impending 20th anniversary of the band, with a DVD documentary featuring past and present members and a tell all book.
 Their goal of $20,000 was reached in eight hours.
 The campaign closed on April 28, 2014, with a total amount of $40,525 raised, 203% of the initial goal.
 Kittie slated Rob McCallum to direct the documentary and Mark Eglinton to help pen the biography.

+In April 2015, it was announced that Kittie would tour the United States in June 2015, as part of Ill Niño's the Civil Unrest Tour.
+However, a month before it could begin, the band dropped out of the tour "due to unforeseen issues with immigration in the USA".
+In October 2015, Kittie released a cover of David Bowie's "Space Oddity", featured on the Cleopatra Records tribute album A Salute To The Thin White Duke - The Songs Of David Bowie.
+Morgan, Mercedes and McLeod recorded the cover in a single day in December 2014 at Beach Road Studios with producer Siegfried Meier.